-- 1. Every student is allocated one PC in every laboratory session.
-But for UNIX laboratory, you have been allocated one or more usernames for your own personal use: you must not use other usernames or permit other people to use your username.
-You must not use computers to which you have not been granted access, or attempt to access information to which you have not been granted access. - 2.
+- 1. Every student is allocated one PC in every laboratory session. - 2.
 You must not deliberately hinder or annoy other computer users. - 3.
 You must not use machines belonging to the Department for commercial purposes without the prior written permission of the Head of Department.
-You must not sell the results of any work you do using Departmental facilities without the prior written permission of the Head of Department. - 4.
-You must not write or knowingly store, on machines belonging to the Department, software that, if executed, could hinder or annoy other users, except with the prior written permission of the Head of Department. - 5.
+You must not sell the results of any work you do using Departmental facilities without the prior written permission of the Head of Department.

+- 4. You must not write or knowingly store, on machines belonging to the Department, software that, if executed, could hinder or annoy other users, except with the prior written permission of the Head of Department. - 5.
 You must not make an unauthorized copy, in any form, of copyright software or data. - 6.
 You must not store personal information, except in a manner permitted by the Data Protection. - 7.
 You must follow all rules, regulations and guidelines imposed by the Faculty of IT and the University in addition to the Department's Code of Practice.